Page updated 5/26/20 4:06 p.m.

 - Virtual office visits are available.

-- Three registration stations are located on the main floor of Yankton Medical Clinic to maintain 6 feet between people.
+- Two registration stations are located on the main floor of Yankton Medical Clinic to maintain 6 feet between people.

 What Can I Do to Protect Myself?